 - Employment authorization card

 - Work permit from the Department of Homeland Security (DHS)

-How Long do You Have to Wait for a Replacement Social Security Card?
+How Long Do You Have to Wait for a Replacement Social Security Card?

-- Enroll in an identity theft monitoring program.
+- Enroll in an identity theft monitoring program

-- Notify your financial institutions; monitor your accounts; request new accounts if you suspect any unusual transactions.
+- Notify your financial institutions, monitor your accounts, request new accounts if you suspect any unusual transactions